jasongilman/vdd-core/README.md

     * manually for now
     * Could we build a set of integration tests that run from within the brower?

+Pull requests and issues are accepted and appreciated.

 ### Future

 TODO What are new ideas and places it could go in the future?
 Would this work better as a set of github issues?